File Sharing via the internet - Is there a Pain-Free Way ?

 because of the trouble it can cause) is that all mail systems prohibit

 attachments above a certain size, and this limit can be as little as 5 MB or even less.
-Even a medium-sized Word document with illustrations or images within it can easily exceed this limit, and audio and video files will almost always be above it, unless they are very short.
+Even a medium-sized Word document with illustrations or images within it can easily exceed this limit, and audio and video files will almost always be larger than this, unless they are just a few minutes long.

-This results in 'offending' mail messages being rejected and not reaching their destination, something which is not always apparent to the sender.
+their destination, something which is not always obvious to the sender.

 The